‘GH’ Spoilers: Sam Has Hope For Jason, Will Betsy Reveal Burton’s Patient 6 Was Franco’s Childhood Companion?

 — Kate G (@writeriowa) September 9, 2017

 Scott (Kin Shriner) had been suspicious of Betsy’s motives when she made an appointment to meet Franco in her hotel room.
-Scott tries to convince Franco to give up his quest but Franco is determined to get the bottom of the mystery.
-He ready for any shocking revelations he might uncover as a result of his quest.
+Scott tries to convince Franco to give up his quest, but Franco is determined to get the bottom of the mystery.
+He is ready for the shocking revelations that might come as a result of his quest.

 “Let’s start with something really simple.
 That kid right here is Jason Morgan!
 Am I correct?”